imp0s/onsend/README.md

 - npm
 - Microsoft 365 subscription with the ability to sideload Outlook add-ins.

+Install dependencies locally with `npm install` after cloning; the `node_modules` directory is not committed to the repository.

 > Note: The Office.js runtime is loaded from Microsoft's CDN inside the functions page rather than installed from npm.

 ## Clone and configure for Outlook